MCHatcher/OBC-multiple-equilibria/README.md

 ------------
 MAIN CODES
 ------------
 Cho_and_Moreno.m -- Computes the fixed-structure fundamental rational expectations solution that satisfies the no-bubbles condition (if such a solution exists).
 This code is used to compute the terminal solution which applies in perpetuity after date T and converges to a steady-state away from the bound.
 (Other rational expectations algorithms could be used instead, provided the solution matrices are in the same format.)

 Cho_Moreno_alternative.m -- Alternative algorthm for computing the terminal solution.
 Triggered automatically if an invertibility condition needed om Cho_and_Moreno.m is not met.

-Guesses_single.m -- Code which enumerates single spells at the bound (given by zeros) for a given T_guess.
+Guesses_single.m -- Code which enumerates single spells at the bound starting at for a given T_guess.
 Note that we consider sequences that end in 1 (i.e. last row entry is set at 1) for convenience.

 Guesses_double.m -- Code which enumerates double spells at the bound (given by zeros) for a given T_guess.
 Note that we consider sequences that end in 1 (i.e. last row entry is set at 1) for convenience.